censuradho/Site-Google-glass/README.md

 # Site-Google-glass

-## À fins decomparação com futuros projetos, ou seja, ter um parâmetro do quanto eu venho evoluindo.
+## A fim decomparação com futuros projetos, ou seja, ter um parâmetro do quanto eu venho evoluindo.
 My first web project developed in the course "Course in video - HTML" This is a fictional site on Google Glass, where I learned how to develop front-end development techniques (HTML, CSS and Javascript), from images and videos, to effects with javascript.